 In the world of aggregate and mineral extraction, we are experts at looking at a landscape and seeing the hidden value beneath the dirt.
-Yet, for decades, the industry has had a “blind spot.”
+Yet, for decades, the industry has had a “blind spot” when it comes to optimizing industrial site assets.
 Once the extraction is complete and the pumps stop, we watch our sites turn into flooded pits that sit behind chain-link fences, collecting nothing but rainwater and liability insurance premiums.

 When extraction slows or stops, these water-filled pits remain.
 They are fenced, monitored, and managed for years.
 While they serve necessary safety and environmental functions, they rarely contribute to the bottom line.
 In many cases, they quietly drain resources through maintenance, compliance, and long-term oversight.